The short version

 - Form fields, search queries, or video engagement — none of these are enabled.

-- Anything from the Pitch desktop app — the app and this website are separate; the app does not phone home.
+- Anything from the Pitch desktop app — the app and this website are separate analytics streams.
+The app's own usage data is opt-in and off by default; see what Pitch collects.

 The technical signature: every measurement request to GA includes

-or higher in your network tab while on pitch.morperhaus.org, that
+gcs=G111 (advertising granted) in your network tab while

-would mean the privacy posture is misconfigured — please
+on pitch.morperhaus.org, that would mean the posture is misconfigured —

 Retention